Day-fit/Alohomora/README.md

 ## Contact & Support

 If you encounter any issues or have suggestions, please open an issue on our GitHub repository.
-For direct contact information, visit the "About Me" website on my GitHub profile.
+For direct contact information, visit the [About Me](https://day-fit.github.io) website on my GitHub profile.